ofey404/Application/handout/PS/subversions/Stanford/1-why-stanford.md

 > Everyone is realizing how this ability that we’ve developed really only in the past few years is an amazing tool for disseminating knowledge.

+I've ever watched MOOC of Stanford CS144, it's great.

 You discuss Open Science, which shows great concern in disseminating knowledge.

 The open source lab and UXers team makes me feel you care about those things.
 There are collaboration in the campus.

 I've heard about your open-source robot doggo.

+- Information Management and Analytics may be good to me.
+- HCI seems for designers.
+- I can take a dual depth, primary IMA and secondary HCI.
+  - primary:
+    - waive CS 145 for prior database experiences
+    - Cutting edge data management insight:
+      - take CS 245 principle of data-intensive systems
+      - CS 346 database implementation
+    - General programming / low level programming / skill on system software
+      - Stanford CS240: Advanced Topics in Operating Systems
+      - CS 249A OOP
+    - CS 347 HCI research
+    - CS 395: Independent Database Project
+      - As my capstone project.
+      - Implement the VCS
+  - secondary:
+    - waive CS 147 and take (g) ARTSTUDI179 Digital Art I

+> Use of database management or file systems for a substantial application or implementation of components of database management system.